phoenixframework/phoenix/deployment/E_heroku.md

 ### Compilation Error

-If you are getting compile error, that are not happening in your local machine, like this:
+Occasionally, an application will compile locally, but not on Heroku.
+The compilation error on Heroku will look something like this:

 ```console
 remote: == Compilation error on file lib/postgrex/connection.ex ==